kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/13-style-header/02-mobile-header-part-2.md

 ![bad mobile header](https://i.imgur.com/n3c6oWp.png)

-* We'll hide the top right nave and button until the user clicks a menu icon
+* We'll hide the top right `nav` and button until the user clicks a menu icon
 * We will show a smaller logo on small screens
     - We can get rid of the transparent blue blackground